gartavanis/IDEAS-watersheds/README.md

 ```
   6. Use a browser to navigate to your [JupyterLab](http://localhost:8888/lab?) or use the link that will appear next to your container on the Docker Desktop application: ![alt text](https://github.com/gartavanis/IDEAS-watersheds/blob/main/Docker2.png)
   7. You should see a JupyterLab environment like this: ![alt text](https://github.com/gartavanis/IDEAS-watersheds/blob/main/Docker3.png)
-  8. Start a terminal session, this time *inside* the container.
+  8. Click on the Terminal application to start a terminal session *inside* the container.
   9. Clone the GitHub repository that contains the example workflow for `subsettools and `hf_hydrodata`:
 ```bash
 git clone https://github.com/hydroframe/subsettools-binder.git